Skip to main content

 Why doesn't the bus driver wait and make sure my student gets into the house before they leave?

 There are as many as 50-70 students on each bus.
-There are many student homes that we can't see from our driver's seat.
-For the homes we can see, waiting at a bus stop to ensure every student gets into their home significantly increases the length of the route and your student's overall ride time.
-It also causes us to stop traffic longer than necessary and increases the likelihood of stop arm violations, which creates dangerous situations for everyone around the bus.
+Waiting at a bus stop to ensure every student gets into their home significantly increases the length of the route and your student's overall ride time.
+It also increases the likelihood of stop arm violations, which creates dangerous situations for everyone around the bus.
 We encourage you to visit our "Role of the Parent" page for information on the role parents play to help ensure that your child's journey to/from the bus stop is as safe as possible.

 Why can't the bus stop be closer to my home?

 The overwhelming factor in determining the location of bus stops is the safety of our students.
-There are many physical characteristics that are considered when placing a bus stop.
-Stops are placed where they will provide a safe location for ALL students, while allowing us to route our buses in the most efficient manner possible.
+Bus stops are placed where they will provide a safe location for all students, while allowing us to route our buses in the most efficient manner possible.
 We try to establish bus stops that provide a reasonable walking distance of approximately 2/10 of a mile to and from the home.
 There may be situations where students are required to walk further than this depending on the location of the home and other route safety factors.
-Bus drivers cannot make unauthorized stops.
+On our high school and middle school routes, students may need to walk a little further than our elementary students.
+This is due to the short window of time we have to run these morning routes.
+Fewer bus stops help keep things more efficient and ensure students are arriving to school on time.
 If you have concerns regarding the location of your child's bus stop, please contact the Transportation Center at 260-637-6165.

 Why are students required to arrive 5 minutes early to the bus stop?